TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 ::::::

-Recall that the nulspace of $A - \lambda I$ consists of all solutions of the equation
+Recall that the null space of $A - \lambda I$ consists of all solutions of the equation

 $$
 (A-\lambda I)\vect{x} = \vect{0},